 Can I use IFTA to get a refund on fuel tax?

-You can absolutely receive a refund or credit if your tax-paid gallons exceed your taxable gallons for the quarter.
-This often happens when you buy a large volume of fuel in a high-tax state but do the majority of your driving in states with lower tax rates.
-This ifta fuel tax reporting guide helps you track these overpayments so you can apply the credit to your next quarterly filing or request a refund check directly from your base jurisdiction.
+Yes, you can receive a credit or refund if your tax-paid gallons exceed your taxable gallons for the quarter.
+This often happens when you purchase a large amount of fuel in a high-tax jurisdiction but do most of your actual driving in states with lower rates.
+The credit is usually applied to your next return, but you can request a check from your base jurisdiction.

 Do I need IFTA if I only drive in one state but have a DOT number?